Electron100/butane/README.md

 * Propane, and its migration system especially, expects to own the database.
-It can be used with an existing database accessed also by other consumers, but it is not a design goal and there is no facility to infer propane models from an existing database schema.
+It can be used with an existing database accessed also by other consumers, but it is not a design goal and there is no facility to infer butane models from an existing database schema.
 * API ergonomics are prioritized above performance.
 This does not mean Propane is slow, but that when given a choice between a simple, straightforward API and ekeing out the smallest possible overhead,